SAP/spartacus-docs/_pages/dev/pwa/pwa-setup.md

     If you already have the `@angular/pwa` dependency, do the following:

-    - remove the `@angular/pwa` dependency from `package.json`
+   1. Remove the `@angular/pwa` dependency from `package.json`
-    - run `yarn` to remove the dependencies from your app
+   1. Run `yarn` to remove the dependencies from your app
-    - run `ng add @spartacus/schematics --pwa`
+   1. Run `ng add @spartacus/schematics --pwa`

     Adding the dependency using `ng add @spartacus/schematics --pwa` also triggers the angular PWA schematic, which automatically does the following:

    - creates default PWA configuration files
    - creates the `ngsw-config.json` service worker configuration file
    - creates icons
    - updates the `angular.json` file to include PWA-related resources in your build
    - updates project files for PWA readiness.

 2. Build your app in `prod` mode, as follows: